Frijol/climate-change/GLOSSARY.md

 ## EU ETS
 European Union Emissions Trading System (carbon market)

+## exhaust gas recirculation
+NOx reduction technique where exhaust gas is sent back to the engine to reduce the availability of O2 and thus lower the combustion temperatures – since NOx is produced at high temperatures [wiki](https://en.wikipedia.org/wiki/Exhaust_gas_recirculation)

 ## FCR
 feed conversion ratio: in agriculture and aquaculture, the ratio of feed consumed versus pound of weight gained